TCLamnidis/BareBonesBash/README.md

 _\[Just a random example]._ For every four people you will need an extra pizza.
 This is a sort of "for loop", where you go through the list of names of hungry scientists, and you add one more pizza to the list for every four names.
-For the sake of simplicity we will leave the people
+For the sake of simplicity if the number of people is not perfectly divisible with 4, we will leave the last 1-3 people hungry.

 preserve original file, so make symlink in new directory
 * mkdir